Preparing our students for A-Levels, university and beyond.

 Each week, students participate in physical education lessons aimed at promoting health and fitness as well as being an enjoyable break from studies.
 There are also co-curricular activities available such as the school orchestra, drama productions and sports teams, allowing students to pursue areas of interest beyond the academic curriculum.
 All students in the Sixth Form take part in the Community Outreach and Life Skills (COALS) programme.

 We are able to provide an excellent provision for all of our students, due to the dedicated careers advice given by our highly professional and experienced staff and team of Sixth Form Tutors.
 Our combined approach of technical expertise and pastoral care means that students in the Sixth Form receive advice and support that is current, relevant and personalised.
+For more information on the careers advice we provide, visit our Careers Education page.

 The Sixth Form is accommodated in its own centre, providing a unique environment in which students can study, collaborate and socialise.
 The Sixth Form centre is very much the heart of the Sixth Form and is on two floors containing a student lounge, a kitchen and dining area, study areas, a conference room and classrooms.
 Sixth Form students are not required to wear school uniform and instead are asked to wear ‘business attire’ each day.